Numismatic Fund of the National Museum of History of Azerbaijan

-The Numismatic Fund of the Museum of History of Azerbaijan contains more than 100,000 coins that relate to different periods.
+The Numismatic Fund of the National Museum of History of Azerbaijan contains more than 100,000 coins that relate to different periods.
 Mainly these are coins from kingdoms such as Safavids, Shirvanshahs, Kara Koyunlu and Salarids.

 The fund also contains coins from Ancient Rome, Arabic Caliphate, Ottoman Empire, Russia, China, Baburids, Sassanids and others.

 History

 The Numismatic Fund was created in 1920 as part of the National Museum of History of Azerbaijan.
 The fund initially contained 103 coins.

 The numismatic fund was initiated by Yevgeny Pakhomov.
 Pakhomov was chairman of the fund for 35 years, searching for ancient coins in Azerbaijan and researching their origins.
 Pakhomov released a series of publications named “Coin treasures of Azerbaijan and other republics, territories, regions of the Caucasus”.

 In 1938, the fund’s collection increased to 2,407 coins.
 Most of these came from the Sassanid Empirea and were found by farmers in Alty-Aghach.

 In 1968 the co-author of monograph “Numismatics of Azerbaijan”, Ali Rajably was appointed as chairman of the fund.
 Ali Rajably published 70 articles about numismatics of Azerbaijan.

 In 1975, the fund contained 85 thousand coins and was the biggest numismatic fund in the USSR.